jaeger311/batman_smells/README.md

 # Batman Smells

-Welcome to the repository for Batman Smells, an exciting and humorous slap-silly-billy-willy-nilly game that follows the adventures of a slightly different superhero as you learn how to code with Meta on Coursera.
+Welcome to the repository for Batman Smells, the exciting and humorous slap-silly-billy-willy-nilly game that follows the adventures of a slightly different superhero as you learn how to code with Meta on Coursera.
 Dive into the streets of Gotham where things are a little funkier than usual.

 ## Description